FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 		</tbody>
 </table>

 Same deal here.
-We observe the initial TCP connection being established, but with a sudden stop of communication, followed by [slow whimper](https://archive.org/details/poems19091925030616mbp/page/n133/mode/2up) of server-side identification string Retransmission call-outs.
+We observe the initial TCP connection being established, but with a sudden stop of communication, followed by a [slow whimper](https://archive.org/details/poems19091925030616mbp/page/n133/mode/2up) of server-side identification string retransmission call-outs into the void.

 <blockquote class="reaction"><div class="reaction_text">You may see server-side <a target="_blank" href="https://github.com/openssh/openssh-portable/blob/6c49e5f7dcaf886b4a702a6c003cae9dca04d3ea/sshd.c#L596"><code>Not allowed at this time</code></a> packets instead, as OpenSSH is <a target="_blank" href="https://github.com/openssh/openssh-portable/blob/6c49e5f7dcaf886b4a702a6c003cae9dca04d3ea/sshd.c#L596">rate-limiting by default via the <code>MaxStartups</code> and penalty system</a>.
 Either way, these packets are never heard.</div><img class="kiwi" src="/assets/kiwis/detective.svg"></blockquote>

-Before we get out our hammer drill to circumvent this, let's introduce another antagonist of today's journey...
+Before we get out our hammer drill to circumvent this, let's introduce another character of today's journey...

 ## The corporate proxy